 If you’re an international student who wants to enroll in an Italian university, you’ll soon discover that in order to do so you’ll be most certainly required to pass the exam B2 of an official Italian language certification, being it CILS, CELI or PLIDA.

-Cils, Celi or Plida will certify that you have all the requirements to understand Italian lectures and follow an Italian university course.
+Cils, Celi or Plida certify that you have all the requirements to understand Italian lectures and follow an Italian university course.

 However, for some people passing an Italian exam certification like CILS, CELI and PLIDA can be difficult.